 Making Predictions with Linear Regression

-First of all, get slope and y-intercept from the scatter diagram made on the graph.
+First of all, get the slope and y-intercept from the scatter diagram made on the graph.
 After that, put your points into the equation of the least square regression line and solve for X by replacing the Y value with the new one found on-axis.

 This way, you will be able to predict future values based on past events/data sets.

-Now, that you know how to find least squares regression line, slope, and intercept; it is time for us to understand what assumptions are required to make predictions with linear regression model:
+Now, that you know how to find least squares regression line, slope, and intercept; it is time for us to understand what assumptions are required to make predictions with the linear regression model:

 The second assumption is that there should be no significant autocorrelation which means errors of adjacent values shouldn’t correlate with each other, meaning they are independently random from one another.